crashmoney/obsidian-typewriter/README.md

 - Compatibility with Obsidian Hub
 - Multicolored highlights support (achieved through the use of inline color classes)
   - To use the multicolored highlights, use `<text class=orange>This is some orange text</text>`
+  - See cover image for example (green highlight on "enabled by default")
   - *Current colors supported: green (light and dark mode), orange (light mode)*
 - Clean preview without link colors or tags (achieved through YAML header `cssclass: nolink`)
 - Highlight on the active line for focus